Best Hiking Trails Near Maggie Valley NC

 Big Creek Trail

-Located in the Great Smoky Mountains National Park, this 4.5 mile roundtrip hike will take you along an old Logging railroad grade, and to two different waterfalls, one a very popular swimming hole
+Located in the Great Smoky Mountains National Park, this 4.5 mile round-trip hike will take you along an old Logging railroad grade, and to two different waterfalls, one a very popular swimming hole.
+Big Creek Trail is one of our favorite hiking trails near Maggie Valley NC.

 Black Balsam Knob

-A really awesome and beautiful hike, that should definitely be on everyones “must do” list.
-The Black Balsam area, located in Pisgah National Forest, and off the Blue Ridge Parkway, offers some of the most spectacular scenic views in the Blue Ridge.
-A moderate and 2-5 mile roundtrip hike.
+This is a really exceptional and beautiful hike, that should definitely be on everyone's “must do” list.
+The Black Balsam area, in Pisgah National Forest, and off the Blue Ridge Parkway, offers some of the most spectacular scenic views in the Blue Ridge.
+This is a moderate and 2-5 mile round-trip hike.

 Boogerman Trail